Grant Full Disk Access Permissions to the JumpCloud Agent for macOS

 Beginning with macOS Monterey, the JumpCloud agent on a device that is not enrolled in MDM requires permissions to touch two additional files.
 This is a security measure that Apple has taken to avoid tampering with the authentication systems by unauthorized parties, like malware.

-To grant permissions for a device that is not enrolled in MDM:
+To grant permissions for a device that is not enrolled in MDM (macOS Sonoma):

 1. Click the Apple menu at the top of the screen.